 - be holders, of at least seven years standing, of a first degree awarded by a UK University (or equivalent body), or of a qualification of equivalent standard; or - be holders, of at least four years standing, of a higher degree awarded by a UK University (or equivalent body), or of a qualification of equivalent standard. - 2.11 Where an applicant presents a research proposal as part of the application process which is accepted by the Dean of Research, the applicant may register directly onto the Research Degree programme. - 2.12 An Applicant whose entry award was not delivered in English, or non-native speaker of English shall be required to demonstrate proficiency in English at least to the level of an IELTS score of 7.0 or its equivalent to be registered as a Research Degree Student.
-However, if the Candidate holds a Master's degree from a U.K. University, this requirement may be waived. - 2.13 Exceptionally an applicant who does not meet the criteria set out in 2.10, 2.11 or 2.12 may be admitted to a Pre-Research Degree programme, providing the Dean of Research confirms the applicant has been able to present: - evidence of a satisfactory general education and of ability to undertake the proposed research programme, - o the names of two academic referees, - Demonstrate proficiency in English to at least the level of an IELTS score of 6.0 - 2.14 The Dean of Research will approve the appropriate selection criteria for each applicant, and this will be communicated to the applicant following receipt of their application. - 2.15 Prior to confirmation of acceptance to the applicant, the Dean of Research must confirm that suitable supervision is available. - 2.16 Where a Student wishes to transfer from another University they will be required to present evidence of progress to date in their research programme of study and in achieving the learning outcomes for the award will be required to be verified by the current Institution.
+However, if the Candidate holds a Master's degree from a U.K. University, this requirement may be waived. - 2.13 For an Applicant wishing to pursue a Research Degree in the areas of Chemistry, Computing and Mathematics, Computer Science, or Engineering, whose entry award was not delivered in English, or non-native speaker of English shall be required to demonstrate proficiency in English at least to the level of an IELTS score of 6.5 (Writing - 6.5 and no less than 6.0 in any other component) or its equivalent. - 2.14 Exceptionally an applicant who does not meet the criteria set out in 2.10 2.13 may be admitted to a Pre-Research Degree programme, providing the Dean of Research confirms the applicant has been able to present: - evidence of a satisfactory general education and of ability to undertake the proposed research programme, - o the names of two academic referees, - Demonstrate proficiency in English to at least the level of an IELTS score of 6.0 - 2.15 The Dean of Research will approve the appropriate selection criteria for each applicant, and this will be communicated to the applicant following receipt of their application. - 2.16 Prior to confirmation of acceptance to the applicant, the Dean of Research must confirm that suitable supervision is available. - 2.17 Where a Student wishes to transfer from another University they will be required to present evidence of progress to date in their research programme of study and in achieving the learning outcomes for the award will be required to be verified by the current Institution.
 The Dean of Research may approve a reduction in the registration period, within the registration periods set out in section 3.17.